 If this feels like a slippery concept to grasp, that’s okay.
 We’re going to break it down even further.

 Later, you can create audiences that have seen a combination of awareness ads.
-This way you can optimize your funnel to show people only as many ads as they need.
+That way you can optimize your funnel to show people only as many ads as they need.